We show you how pilgrims in the Middle Ages experienced the Camino de Santiago.

-Although there were already many people making pilgrimages to Santiago to see the tomb of the apostle, it was not until years later that the construction of the Cathedral of Santiago was completed.
-The construction was officially completed in April 1211, but even before that there were several churches that guarded the remains of the apostle Santiago.
+Although many people were already making pilgrimages to Santiago to see the tomb of the apostle, it was not until years later that the construction of Santiago Cathedral was completed.
+The work was officially completed in April 1211, but even before that there were several churches that guarded the remains of the apostle St. James.

 Another important point about the Jacobean routes at that time is that there were many risks along the way.
 The influx of pilgrims attracted many thieves, which led to an increase in criminal activity.
 It also caused many traders to take advantage of the situation and raise the price of their products to outsiders.

 One of the most striking aspects for pilgrims on the Camino de Santiago, are all its myths and legends.
 Most of these were created during the Middle Ages and are still present today.
 Some of the best known are the legend of Fuente Regina and the legend of the rooster and the hen, although there are many that exist.